 Microtunnelling is an efficient and environmentally friendly alternative to open-trench construction.
-This trenchless technique offers precise line and level installations in various ground conditions (including rock).
+This trenchless technique offers precise line and level installations in various ground conditions (including rock) and commercial grade equipment to make it happen.

 Most of the functions of the microtunnelling operation are computer controlled or assisted.
 As such the workforce does not routinely work in the tunnel.
 It is accurate to industry standard tolerances (British Tunnelling Society) and thus is suitable for gravity sewer installations.
 The machines can be operated from either shafts of cofferdams.